nishain-de-silva/JSONPaper/README.md

 ## Serializing Data

-Sometimes you may need to write the results on `serializable` destination such as in-device cache. `Array` and `Object` will be converted to `array` and `dictionary` recursively and other primitive types in their `natural` values.
+Sometimes you may need to write the results on `serializable` destination such as in-device cache where you have to omit usage of class instances and unwarp its actual value.
+You can use `export()` for this, `array` and `object` will be converted to `array` and `dictionary` recursively and other primitive types will be converted in their `natural` values.

 _Remember `null` is represented by `NSNull`.
 This is to avoid optional wrapping._